GHROTIC/TheRA-RGARC-Guide/README.md

 ### 10. How do I change my Theme?

 ###### ***Go to the Main Menu, select Options -> Misc -> Thememaster to download new Themes.
 Some themes are not fully compatible and will have text alignment/size issues(i.e. ES-THEME-EPICNOIR).
-Avoid ES-THEME-RETRONEON as it is completely broken with missing text.***
+Avoid ES-THEME-RETRONEON as it is completely broken with missing text.
+If you happen to get yourself locked on an unreadable theme just press the B Button a bunch of times to make sure you are in the Main Menu.
+Then press: Start Button, Down, A, A, UP, A, B.***

 ### 11. How do I open the Configuration Menu while playing a game?